 The ABAP Cloud development model enforces clean core compliance through a combination of technical controls and governance guidelines:

-- Released API contract: Only objects marked as C1-released (with @ObjectModel.lifecycle.contract.type: #PUBLIC_LOCAL_API or equivalent) may be used in ABAP Cloud code.
+- Released API contract: Only SAP-released repository objects may be used in ABAP Cloud code.
+Release contracts include C1 (system-internal stable interface, the most common), as well as C0 (no contract) and C2 (remote API).
+C1 is the primary contract for ABAP Cloud development.
 SAP guarantees these interfaces are stable across upgrades.

 - ABAP language version enforcement: Objects developed for cloud use must set the ABAP language version to “ABAP for Cloud Development,” which syntactically prohibits non-cloud-safe statements.

-- Software component separation: Custom developments are placed in customer software components (Z* or Y* namespaces) that are separate from SAP delivery components, ensuring clear ownership and transportability.
+- Software component separation: Custom developments are placed in separate software components and packages (using Z* or Y* naming conventions), distinct from SAP delivery components — ensuring clear ownership, language version control, and transportability.

 - ATC enforcement: Automatic checks via the ABAP Test Cockpit catch violations before they reach production.